drapergem/draper/Readme.markdown

 ### Writing Methods

 Open the decorator model (ex: `app/decorators/article_decorator.rb`) and add normal instance methods.
-To access the wrapped source object, use a method named by the source object passed to `decorates`:
+To access the wrapped source object, use a method named after the `decorates` argument:

 ```ruby
 class ArticleDecorator < ApplicationDecorator